craigar-amazon/techweek2019/README.md

 ### Choose an S3 Bucket Prefix
 During this lab, you will create a number of S3 buckets.
 Because S3 bucket names need to be globally unique, you should now choose a bucket name prefix based upon your name or email address.
 For example, `craigr-amazon`.
 Make a note of your choice.
 These instructions will subsequently refer to this prefix as `{MyS3Prefix}`.
 For example, suppose you chose `saraq-edu-nz` as your prefix, and the instructions say to create an S3 bucket called `{S3Prefix}-stations`.
 Then you should create a bucket called `saraq-edu-nz-stations`.

-## Browse the Global Historical Climate Network, Daily Time Series
+## Module 1: Browse the Global Historical Climate Network, Daily Time Series

 - Login in AWS Console